fsufitch/linuxcord/README.md

 ```

 ### Run
 Launch Discord.
-By default, linuxcord checks for updates and installs them before launching; add `--no-update` to skip the check:
+By default, linuxcord checks for updates and installs them before launching; add `--no-update` to skip the check.
+Running as root is disallowed to avoid polluting system locations:

 ```bash
 linuxcord run